sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Rate-limiting
+- Expect the receiver do the rate-limnit.
+- The telemetry service uses an internal buffer to cache upon back pressure and any overflow will cause message drop.
-- The gNMI clients do need rate-limiting support to avoid overwhelming.
-The inherent/transparent limit via TCP back pressure is an option.
+~- The gNMI clients do need rate-limiting support to avoid overwhelming.
+The inherent/transparent limit via TCP back pressure is an option.~
-- For clients who would like some explicit rate limiting, a custom option is provided.
-- The subscribe request does not have an option to provide rate-limiting, hence a reserved path is used to specify a rate-limit
+~- For clients who would like some explicit rate limiting, a custom option is provided.~ ~- The subscribe request does not have an option to provide rate-limiting, hence a reserved path is used to specify a rate-limit~
-- path: /events/rate-limit/< N > -- This would be interpreted by telemetry's gNMI server as "_event export rate is <= N events/second_".
+~- path: /events/rate-limit/< N > -- This would be interpreted by telemetry's gNMI server as "_event export rate is <= N events/second_".~

 ### Reliability via caching
 - The events cache service is tapped in two scenarios
   - The time duration between gNMI server disconnect & re-connect.
   - The planned service downtime for telemetry container.

+- The events cache service is enabled via a flag in init API from

 - Upon gNMI main-receiver re-connect
   - Send subscribe message to evend's proxy; But defer reading the messages from subscription channel.